 What does the sleeper shark eat?

-The sleeper shark is thought to consume a wide variety of different fish, squid, and other mollusks, and possibly even seals as well.
+The sleeper shark is thought to consume a wide variety of different fish, squid, and mollusks, and possibly even seals as well.
 Stomach contents suggest it may also feed upon giant squid.
 Despite its slow speed, it may be capable of striking quickly at its prey from a close range in a surprise attack.

 Reproduction and Lifespan

-The length and timing of the breeding season vary by species, but once impregnated, females can carry each baby for more than a year, sometimes producing tens or hundreds of baby sharks at a time.
+The length and timing of the breeding season vary by species, but once impregnated, females can carry each baby for more than a year, sometimes producing tens of baby sharks at a time.

 These are exceptionally slow-maturing and long-lived sharks, many of them living for dozens of years, but the Greenland shark is exceptional even by these standards.
 Estimates suggest that the baby shark reaches full maturity at 150 years old and lives up to 500 years of age.
-Their extremely low metabolism and swim speed may account for this extraordinary longevity.
+Their extremely slow metabolism and swim speed may account for this extraordinary longevity.

 Fishing and Cooking